Killington, Vermont

 The Foundry at Summit Pond

 Arguably the best restaurant in Killington.
 USDA prime and Angus steaks, seasonal American cuisine, an extensive wine list, and a large open fireplace in a rustic lodge setting.
 Live music most evenings.
 Walk-ins only for parties under 10.
+Note: Operating status currently uncertain — call to confirm hours before planning a visit.

 Rivershed

 A Killington Road staple for après-ski.
 Wood-fired food, craft drinks, and a lively crowd right after the mountain closes.
 One of the best spots to decompress after a big day on the hill.
+Note: Currently closed, reopening for the 2026-27 ski season — confirm before visiting.

 The Wobbly Barn